nullonerror/nullonerror.org/_posts/2022-11-05-asynchronous-and-generator-based-http-proxy-in-python.md

 * For counting how many requests the proxy had, I choose Redis, Redis has the `incr` _operation_ which is perfect.

 > My proxy has something special, it makes use of generators, because of this, it can handle any size of payload with a minimal memory footprint!

+### Features

+* Uses multiple asynchronous functions in parallel where is possible
+* Small memory footprint, handles well small and big payloads using generators
+* Fast, totally asynchronous
+* Headers sent are preserved
+* Status code is passed through

+### Implementation

 ```python
 @app.route("/{path}", methods=["GET", "POST", "PATCH", "PUT", "DELETE", "OPTIONS"])